ddemosi/web_project_3/README.md

 * Fixed the breaking layout.
 Took me forever to figure it out, but it looks way better than it did.
 * Added padding at breakpoints for certain elements, especially the places block.
 Looks better, but might not be to spec.

+### Draft 4!

+* Added a breakpoint for the title to keep it from extended over the device-width.
+* Fixed static margins in the "places" block.
+* Other small recommended fixes.

 Link to live site:
 https://ddemosi.github.io/web_project_3/